orbisgis/h2gis/docs/dev/getting-started/quickstart.md

 permalink: /docs/dev/quickstart/
 ---

-Download the latest H2GIS web interface on the home page and run the jar contained in the zip file.
+Download the latest H2GIS web interface on the home page, unzip it and finally run the jar called h2-dist.
 Then click on **Connect** in the web interface.
 You will of course need a working [Java][] runtime environment.

 Command-line gurus, just execute the following commands: